Topological K-theory for discrete groups and Index theory: Introduction

-that we will call here the Chern assembly map because it is constructed by assembling, as will be detailed below, different Chern characters.
+that will be called the Chern-Baum-Connes assembly map because it is constructed by assembling as Baum-Connes, and as will be detailed below, different Chern characters.
 We hence complete the program on the Chern character for discrete groups as stated in \cite{BCfete} and \cite{BCKtop} by Baum and Connes.
+Besides, this geometric approach allows us to continue this program by first comparing the models we use in this paper with more common analytic models used in the literature and second by giving a complete solution, for countable discrete groups, to the problem of defining and computing a geometric pairing between the left hand side of the Baum-Connes assembly map, given in terms of geometric cycles associated to proper actions of the discrete group, and the cyclic periodic cohomology of the group algebra..
 We now explain in more details the contents of our work.

-For $M$ a $\Gamma-$proper manifold there are periodic delocalised cohomology groups $H^*_{\Gamma,deloc}(M)$, even and odd, that might be defined by periodizing the de Rham cohomology of the so-called inertia groupoid (full details in Sections \ref{sectionLiegrpdcohomology} and \ref{delocpushforwardsubsection}).
-In fact one justification of why this is the correct group to consider is because there is a $\Gamma$-Chern character morphism
+For a $\Gamma$-proper manifold $M$, there are periodic delocalised cohomology groups $H^*_{\Gamma,deloc}(M)$, even and odd, that might be defined by periodizing the de Rham cohomology of the so-called inertia groupoid (full details in Sections \ref{sectionLiegrpdcohomology} and \ref{delocpushforwardsubsection}).
+In fact, one justification of why this is the correct group to consider is because there is a $\Gamma$-Chern character morphism

 given explicitly as the composition of the Connes-Chern character\footnote{Defined a priori in $K_*(C_c^\infty(M\rtimes \Gamma))$ but $C_c^\infty(M\rtimes \Gamma)\subset C^*(M\rtimes \Gamma)$ is stable under holomorphic calculus since the action is proper.}